ParkerLab/chromatin_information/README.md

     - [x] 2f_asymmetry
     - [x] 3c_enrichments
     - [x] 3efg_6mers
-    - [ ] supp_hepg2
+    - [x] supp_hepg2

 ## Description
 This repository will allow you to generate all the main figures from our manuscript.

 ## Usage
-Each folder inside `figures` points to a main figure and its related supplementary figures.
-Follow the instructions inside each one to perform the analyses.
+### Browsing processed results
+The `notebooks_processed` folder contains a Rmd (R Markdown) file for each set of analyses.
+Just open these files in RStudio and knit the html output.
+### Generating results from scratch
+1. Go to each of the `analyses` subfolders **in order** and run the commands described in the README.
+2. Go to the `notebooks_local` folder and execute the Rmd files.
+They should be able to knit the html output once step 1 is complete.

 ## Requirements
 ### Using our conda environment
-Assuming that you have a Linux 64-bit system download and install Anaconda 3:
+Assuming that you have a Linux 64-bit system, download and install Anaconda 3:
 ```
 wget https://repo.continuum.io/archive/Anaconda3-5.0.1-Linux-x86_64.sh
 bash Anaconda3-5.0.1-Linux-x86_64.sh